BioCUCKOO/GPS-SUMO2.0/Code/Read.md

-#Predict.py  predict with Transformer models
+#predict_github.py  predict with Transformer models
-#Predict_simple.py  predict with GPS feature and PLR algorithm
-#Predict_comprehensive.py  predict with all 11 features
+#predict_total_github.py  predict with all 11 features